fnsne/gormOptimisticLockExample/readme.md

 - [go-gorm-optimisticlock](https://github.com/go-gorm/optimisticlock)

-## Sample codes
+## Example codes

-- `gormPlugin` is the sample code that use go-gorm-optimisticlock to implement optimistic lock.
+- `gormPlugin` is the example code that use go-gorm-optimisticlock to implement optimistic lock.

-- `pureGormUpdatedAt` is the sample code that use go-gorm and field `UpdatedAt` to implement optimistic lock.
+- `pureGormUpdatedAt` is the example code that use go-gorm and field `UpdatedAt` to implement optimistic lock.

-- `pureGormVersion` is the sample code that use go-gorm and field `Version` to implement optimistic lock.
+- `pureGormVersion` is the example code that use go-gorm and field `Version` to implement optimistic lock.

-## How to run
+## How to run examples

-1. create a `.env` file in the sample code directory, and set the database connection string.
+1. create a `.env` file in the example code directory, and set the database connection string.

    ```toml
     # .env